 Learning to play board games requires a lot of different skills: turn taking, decision making, and patience, among other things – none of which likely describe your toddler (it certainly doesn’t describe mine).
 One way we help our toddlers gain these skills is by starting with games that are not exactly board games.

 Are you looking for a great game to give a toddler?
 Want to find ways to help your toddlers learn the skills they need to join you at the game table?
 If so, you need this list of games for two and three-year-olds!
 These are our favorite board games for families with toddlers.
 Links to games are Amazon affiliate links.
-Should you purchase through them you support this blog at no extra cost to yourself.
+Should you purchase through them you, support this blog at no extra cost to yourself.

 Our Top Board Games for Two and Three-Year-Olds